Daughter shares heartwarming letter Jimmy Carter sent Rosalynn 75 years ago

 “While I’m away, I try to convince myself that you really are not, could not be as sweet and beautiful as I remember.
 But when I see you, I fall in love with you all over again.
 Does that seem strange to you?
 It doesn’t to me.
 Goodbye darling, until tomorrow,” she continued.

-U.S. presidents, first ladies, and numerous others gathered on Tuesday to pay tribute to the former first lady in Atlanta.
+U.S. presidents, first ladies, and numerous others gathered on Tuesday to pay tribute to the former first lady.
 Carter died on Nov.
 19 at the age of 96.

 Jimmy Carter, who had been in hospice care since February, was in attendance, making a rare public appearance.